rdz-oss/BattyBirdNET-Pi/README.md

 ## BattyBirdNET-Pi  Automated real-time bat detection & id

-Fully functional fork of BirdNET-Pi for bats.
+Fully functional and extended fork of BirdNET-Pi for bats.

 ### Purpose
 Ever wondered which bat is flying in your yard and when?
 BattyBirdNET-Pi is readily assembled and will help you getting to know the night-life around you.
 Can also be placed remotely with a power source.

+Keywords: bat detection, automated bat identification, deep learning, machine learning at the edge, raspberry pi, transfer learning, citizen science, acoustic biomonitoring, audiomoth

 ### Features